gdquest-demos/godot-open-rpg/game_concept.md

 Robi relies on energy to fight.
 Energy slowly refills on every turn.
 When out of batteries, Robi falls in falls in Eco mode until his batteries fully recharged.
 In Eco mode, Robi becomes weaker.

-Robi can enter recharge mode to refill his energy a lot faster, in which case he's unusable for a few turns.
+Robi can enter recharge mode to refill his energy a lot faster, in which case he's unusable until fully recharged.

-##### Special abilities

-Meteor strike: Robi jumps out of the battlefield and propels himself up into the stratosphere.
-He fires a bullet that falls on his foes like a meteorite.

 ### Godette